FastRobot/chef-prometheus-exporters/CONTRIBUTING.md

 3. Write your code.
 4. Write new tests.
 5. Run `foodcritic -f any . && rubocop . && kitchen test`.
-6. If everythig is Ok, commit and create a pull request.
+6. If everything is Ok, commit and create a pull request.

 Thank you!